dmitrycello/yaglpp/docs/USAGE.md

 ![35.png](35.png)

+> [!NOTE]
-Visual Studio cannot add the tags to custom templates.
+> Unfortunatelly, the Visual Studio does not allow to add a tags to custom templates.
 Therefore they do not show up immediately in the _Add a new project_ dialog.

 [&uarr; TOP](USAGE.md#usage)